khamidou/khamidou.github.io/_posts/2017-07-29-internet-is-amazing.markdown

 title: "The Internet is amazing!"
 featured: true
 ---
 The other day I stumbled upon a fascinating sub-subculture – people making and wearing parody shirts of popular brands.
-It's fascinating seeing people trying to appropriate their favorite brands.
+It's fascinating to see people trying to make brand logos their own.

 For example, Patagucci was a short-lived brand based that sold Patagonia-inspired clothing: